irulenot/cat-or-dog/README.md

   4) Favorite color: (Red, Orange, Yellow, Green, Blue, Purple, Pink, Black, White)
   5) Favorite number: (1-10)

+Flow:

+1)

 App: Landing page with start button

+  Landing page:

-  Landing page: "Answer 5 quick questions and let's see if my AI can guess if you're a cat or dog person"
+    "Answer 5 quick questions and let's see if my AI can guess if you're a cat or dog person"

     "We'll show you what cat and dog people normall answer to those questions!"

 User: Clicks start

+2)

 App: Presents questions

 User: Fills out questions

+3)

 App: Shows prediction

 User: Clicks got it!
 Or Nope!!

+4)

 App: Shows data and gives thanks and instructs to exit